fruit-testbed/fruitos/README.md

 	```
 	make
 	```
-    If everything goes well, then you will find a FruitOS image file: `disk.img`.
+    If everything goes well, then you will find a FruitOS image file: `fruitos.img.gz`.

     If you want to build an image for Raspberry Pi Zero, Zero-W, 1, and compute module, then you have to invoke: